CNAG-Biomedical-Informatics/convert-pheno/README.md

 # HOW TO RUN PHENO-CONVERT

 The script runs on command-line Linux (tested on Debian-based distribution).
-Perl 5 is installed by default on Linux, but you might need to manually install a few CPAN modules.
+Perl 5 is installed by default on Linux, but we will install a few CPAN modules with `cpanminus`.

-    * JSON::XS
-    * Path::Tiny
-    * Term::ANSIColor

 First we install cpanminus (with sudo privileges):